icppWorld/icgpt/README.md

 - Clone [llama_cpp_canister](https://github.com/onicai/llama_cpp_canister):
 - Follow instructions of the [llama_cpp_canister](https://github.com/onicai/llama_cpp_canister) to :
   - Build the wasm
-  - Download the GGUF modelsfrom Huggingface
+  - Download the GGUF model from Huggingface

 The following files are used by the ICGPT deployment steps: